IEEEBerkeley/hope-www/labs/charger/schematic.rst

 The Big Picture
 ===============
-For your design to be functional and reliable, your design must:
+Your charger is a USB "upstream device" that supplies power to a "downstream device" being charged.
+In order for it to be functional and reliable, your charger needs to:

-- Provide physical connectors for both of the above supplies.
-One of them needs to be a USB-A female receptacle.
+- Provide physical power connectors.
+The output needs to be a USB-A female receptacle, and assume someone else is designing the input plug for your car; you just need to provide two pins (car power and ground).

-- Convert the automobile's 12V DC supply into a 5V DC supply.
-You do not know the load ahead of time, and the load can change anytime during operation.
+- Convert the automobile's 12V DC supply to a 5V DC supply.
+The output load is unknown and may change over time.

-- Indicate to the downstream device that it is capable of "fast charging".
+- Indicate to the downstream device that it is "fast charging" capable.
+If you don't, your device will charge slowly.
-  This is what causes non-compliant devices to charge slowly.

 - Protect itself and the downstream device against high voltage transients and voltage reverse polarity.
 The former can occur while starting the engine and during normal operation, and the latter when replacing the auto battery or due to user error.

-- Protect both the input and output supply from short circuit conditions.
+- Protect both the input and output from short circuit conditions.

 - Cost less than $10.
 Otherwise, you could have just bought one online.